raharz/instagram-signup/README.md

 it took 1 day to make this site.
 # detail
-we use HTML,CSS for this page.
+I use HTML,CSS for this page.